-- Deeper operational visibility: Comprehensive connectivity in this way allows for greater operational insight, that provides end-to-end insight from receipt of initial API request call to completion of that request based on an underlying database query.
+- Deeper operational visibility: Comprehensive connectivity in this way allows for greater operational insight, that provides end-to-end insight from receipt of initial API request call to the completion of that request based on an underlying database query.

 - Bi-modal IT with agility: The API-led connectivity ensures stability and control on the core system of records, and at the same time, allows rapid innovation and iteration of application that access those systems.

-- IT as a platform for the business: When an organization exposes their data assets as services to a broader audience, their IT can start to become a platform that allows various lines of business to self-serve.
+- IT as a platform for the business: When an organization exposes its data assets as services to a broader audience, their IT can start to become a platform that allows various lines of business to self-serve.

 According to MuleSoft, one of the largest iPaaS providers, their customers found that the increases in agility and speed provided by API-led connectivity led to faster delivery of projects as compared to legacy or homegrown integration solutions.
-It also led to increase in team productivity by 300%.
+It also led to an increase in team productivity by 300%.